All you need to know to use make the Linux kernel support your own hardware.

 - How to support a new board.
 How SoCs are supported.

-- Kernel development best practices: error handling, coding conventions, using the checkpatch.pl script.
+- Kernel development best practices: error handling, coding conventions.

 - Locate specific issue by bisecting kernel code.